Skip to main content

 The £100/$80 Glorious Model O 2 Pro 4K/8K is a strong all-around wireless mouse from PC specialists Glorious.
 Its comfortable, symmetric shape weighs in at an impressive 59g, despite not sporting a honeycomb design, while its 4KHz (wireless) and 8KHz (wired) max polling rates and lightning-fast optical switches offer a small advantage at the high refresh rates preferred for competitive FPS.
 The experience out of the box is impressive, with options for palm, claw and fingertip grips well-supported for most hand sizes.
 No software is required to access most functionality, such as changing DPI settings, but you have the option of the Glorious Core 2.0 software to access advanced settings or bind hotkeys if you like.

-The top of the line 4K/8K model performed the best in our testing, but there are two better value alternatives to be aware of from the same family: the £90/$80 Model O 2 Pro Wireless and the £60/$65 Model O 2 Wired.
+The top of the line 4K/8K model performed the best in our testing, but there are three better value alternatives to be aware of from the same family: the £90/$80 Model O 2 Pro Wireless, the £100/$65 Model O 2 Mini Wireless Mouse and the £60/$65 Model O 2 Wired.
 The wireless model adds RGB and Bluetooth connectivity, but it is slightly heavier at 68g, uses mechanical rather than optical switches and operates at a more standard 1KHz polling rate.
-Given the lower price and additional features, this is the one we'd recommend to most people.
+The O 2 Mini Wireless, by contrast, is even lighter at 57g and has more compact dimensions ideal for smaller hands.
+Given the lower price and additional features, these are the ones we'd recommend to most people.
 The wired Model O 2, on the other hand, has a honeycomb back and weighs 59 grams.
 Its super-flexible cable makes it feel pretty close to wireless, so it's great budget-oriented option that sacrifices very little when it comes to performance.

 If you prefer an ergonomic mouse that curves toward your thumb rather than something more symmetric like the Model O 2, you should consider the Glorious Model D2.
 This is built from the same components and therefore offers identical performance, and is available in the same three varieties: (£99/$65) Model D 2 Pro 4K/8K, £60/$50 Model D 2 Pro Wireless and £70/$57 Model D 2 Wired.